the-gopak/gopak-cli/README.md

 - `sources`: list of package manager templates (install/remove/update/search/pre_update/get_installed_version/get_latest_version).
 These are shell snippets with placeholders.
 - `packages`: list of simple packages managed by a specific `source`.
 - `custom_packages`: list of custom packages managed by arbitrary scripts.
+- `github_release_packages`: list of packages from GitHub releases.

 Schema (see `internal/config/types.go`):